Garry Weatherill

 Weatherill was educated at the University of Adelaide and Flinders University.
 He worked as a teacher for several years before entering St Barnabas Theological College in 1983.
-He was Ordained in 1987, and began his ordained ministry as a curate at St Jude's Church, Brighton, South Australia, after which he was an assistant at St Peter's Cathedral, Adelaide until 1990.
-He was then Rector of Semaphore which later incorporated the Parish of Port Adelaide.
+He was ordained in 1987, and began his ordained ministry as a curate at St Jude's Church, Brighton, South Australia, after which he was an assistant at St Peter's Cathedral, Adelaide, until 1990.
+He was then rector of Semaphore which later incorporated the parish of Port Adelaide.
 He was then a ministry development officer in the Diocese of Willochra, resident in Crystal Brook.
-He had been in the role of Archdeacon of Willochra before his election as bishop and subsequent ordination to the episcopate in 2000.
+He had been archdeacon in the diocese before his election as bishop and subsequent ordination to the episcopate in 2000.

 It was announced in 2011 that Weatherill had been elected as the next Bishop of Ballarat.
 He was installed on 5 November 2011.

-Weatherill has shown his support for social welfare and community-based charities such as Anglicare, telling its annual meeting in 2017 that "I think that model of doing things small and local is something that the rest of social organisations in Australia sometimes need to recapture".
+Weatherill has shown his support for social welfare and community-based charities such as Anglicare, telling its annual meeting in 2017 that "I think that model of doing things small and local is something that the rest of social organisations in Australia sometimes need to recapture.".
 He declared his support for same-sex marriage in the Australian government plebiscite of 2017.
 Weatherill has also made a public apology on behalf of the Diocese of Ballarat for abuse reported by past students of Ballarat and Queen's Anglican Grammar School within the diocese.